ocwg/spec/design/ocwg-design-decisions.md

 free-hand drawings.
 We might want to define a content for this, so that it can be exchanged.

-Idea: Represent the actual path useing the SVG [PathElement](https://www.w3.org/TR/SVG/paths.html#PathElement) syntax, i.e. the "d" attribute with a compact syntax such as "M 100 100 L 300 100 L 200 300 z".
+Idea: Represent the actual path using the SVG [PathElement](https://www.w3.org/TR/SVG/paths.html#PathElement) syntax, i.e. the "d" attribute with a compact syntax such as "M 100 100 L 300 100 L 200 300 z".